nhsconnect/FHIR-CDS/pages/explore/api_post_evaluate.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>CodeableConcept</td>
     <td>Preferred language of the person using the system.</td>
-	<td>This SHOULD be provided by the EMS, based on the user requirements.</td>
+	<td>This SHOULD be provided by the EMS, based on the user requirements.
+It SHOULD be populated using the <a href="http://hl7.org/fhir/stu3/valueset-languages.html>FHIR Language ValueSet</a>.</td>
  </tr>
 <tr>
    <td><code class="highlighter-rouge">userTaskContext</code></td>